Family of 14-year-old girl shot by LA police files lawsuit

 LAPD Chief Michel Moore on Tuesday offered his condolences to Orellana Peralta’s family.

+The lawsuit alleges that Burlington Stores Inc. staff failed to use the store’s intercom and “made no effort to address his increasingly violent and erratic behavior or warn any of the customers inside the store that they may be in danger.”

+The company declined to comment on the litigation Tuesday but said in a statement that “our customers’ safety and well-being is of paramount importance to us.”

 It was not immediately clear whether Jones had an attorney who could speak on his behalf.
-The city attorney’s office said it was reviewing the complaint and Burlington Stores Inc. did not immediately respond to a request for comment.
+The city attorney’s office said it was reviewing the complaint.

 The California Department of Justice is investigating the shooting, as is the LAPD.